rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

     Copy sgx_agent.tar sgx_agent.sha2 and agent_untar.sh to a directory on SGX Compute node ./agent_untar.sh
     Update the following in agent.conf
-    - IP address of the SGX compute node
      - IP address for all the CSP side services
      - CSP admin credentials
      - Long-lived token validity period in days